 There’s nothing quite like a headful of curls to give an extra dose of oomph to any hairstyle.
-If you haven’t been blessed with some natural texture and curl, the easiest way to fake it is to invest in a curling iron.
+If you haven’t been blessed with some natural texture, the easiest way to fake it is to invest in a curling iron.

 Not all curling irons deliver the same results, and women with different hair types and curl goals will opt for different curling irons.
 Keep reading to find the best curling iron for your strands and preference:

 Not all curling irons are created equally!
 Depending on the type of curls you’re trying to achieve, you need to be cognizant of the different sizes and how they relate to your finished look.
-If you’re wanting to learn how to curl hair with curling iron barrels (instead of a wand, which we discuss here) to get looser waves, go for a 1 to 2-inch curling iron.
+If you’re wanting to learn how to curl hair with curling iron barrels (and instead of a curling wand) to get looser waves, go for a 1 to 2-inch curling iron.
 If you want to master how to curl hair with a curling iron for tighter curls, look for a barrel size that’s under an inch.

 Just like with all other heat styling tools, hotter temps are ideal for thicker hair, while lower temperatures are best for fine, thin hair.
 Take note of the temperature range of a curling iron before you buy.
 This will ensure that your curling iron will reach the temperature you need!

 Clamp at the ends and curl up until the entire barrel is covered with flat hair.
 You want to avoid layering hair across the barrel because it will cause hair to overheat in some areas and not heat at all in others.
 Hold the hair for 10-15 seconds per section.
-If you unclamp your curl and find that your hair isn’t holding the spiral, simply re-curl and then for all other curls, hold for slightly longer than your initial curl in order to avoid having to double heat your locks.
-It takes a bit of patience, which is the real secret to learning how to curl hair with a curling iron.
+If you unclamp your curl and find that your hair isn’t holding the spiral, simply re-curl.
+For all other curls, hold for slightly longer than your initial curl in order to avoid having to double heat your locks.
+It takes a bit of patience, which is the real secret to learning how to use a curling iron.